SuadeLabs/fire/documentation/properties/type.md

 > - include club accounts (such as Christmas club or vacation club accounts)
 > - no eligibility requirements

-### third_party_savings
-Subset of savings accounts for which the interest is paid in a separate account held at a third party bank.

 ### deposit
 Deposit or depository account is defined in the [Directive regarding the mandatory exchange of tax information][exch-tax-info] section 8: